We all have our own style when it comes to setting up a home office.

 - The expenses must be substantiated within a reasonable period; and

-If you own an ecommerce business, for example, where most of your business activities may be taking place from your home office, being able to properly benefit from your home office tax deduction or other eligible personal expenses relating to your business can have a significant impact on your ecommerce tax liabilities and should be carefully considered.
+As an ecommerce business owner, for example, where most of your business activities are likely taking place from your home office, being able to properly benefit from your home office tax deduction or other eligible personal expenses relating to your business can have a significant impact on your tax payment and should be carefully put in place.